hhvm/user-documentation/guides/hack/11-built-in-types/25-tuples.md

 Suppose we wish to have a function return multiple values.
-We can do that by using a tuple containing one or more elements.
+We can do that by using a tuple containing two or more elements.
 A tuple is an *ordered* set of one or more elements, which can have different types.
 The number of elements in a particular tuple is fixed when that tuple is created.
 After a tuple has been created, no elements can be added or removed.
 A tuple is a mutable value type.
 This means that when you hand a tuple to a function or assign it to a local variable a logical copy is made.